minhhuyenle/minhhuyenle.github.io/_pages/about.md

 News
 ------
+- **[Jan.
+2025]** One paper "SarcNet: A Novel AI-based Framework to Automatically Analyze and Score Sarcomere Organizations  in Fluorescently Tagged hiPSC-CMs" is accepted at [ISBI 2025](https://biomedicalimaging.org/2025/), held in Houston, Texas from April 14-17, 2025.
 - **[Nov.
 2024]** I was selected for the IEEE BIBM 2024 Student Travel Award.
 - **[Oct.
 2024]** One paper "D-SarcNet: A Dual-stream Deep Learning Framework for Automatic Analysis of Sarcomere Structures in Fluorescently Labeled hiPSC-CMs" is accepted at [IEEE BIBM 2024](https://ieeebibm.org/BIBM2024/), held in Lisbon, Portugal from Dec 3-6.
 - **[Aug.
 2024]** I started a Ph.D. in Computer Science at VinUni-Illinois Smart Health Center, VinUniversity, with full-ride scholarship.